 Semantic Description

 The done operation shall be used in the same manner as a receiving operation or a timeout operation.
 This means it shall not be used in a boolean expression, but it can be used to determine an alternative in an alt statement or as stand-alone statement in a behaviour description.
 In the latter case a done operation is considered to be a shorthand for an alt statement with the done operation as the only alternative.
+If the @nodefault modifier is placed before a stand-alone done operation, the implicit alt statement also contains the @nodefault modifier.

 When the done operation is applied to a PTC, it matches only if the behaviour of that PTC has been stopped (implicitly or explicitly) or the PTC has been killed.
 Otherwise, the match is unsuccessful.